What is it: Astro Boy

 Astro Boy in Modern Media

-Even decades after his creation, Astro Boy continues to be a significant presence in modern media.
+Even decades after its creation, Astro Boy remains a significant presence in modern media.
 The character appears in new manga, anime, and films, and continues to be a source of inspiration for creators around the world.
-The series also has a strong online presence, with fans sharing fan art, theories and analysis on social media and forums.
-Astro Boy is also frequently referenced in other works of science fiction and pop culture, solidifying his status as a cultural icon.
+The series also has a strong online presence, with fans sharing fan art, theories, and analyses on social media and forums.
+Astro Boy is also frequently referenced in other works of science fiction and pop culture, solidifying its status as a cultural icon.
 Astro Boy's longevity and relevance are a testament to the lasting impact of Osamu Tezuka's creation.

 Astro Boy and Philosophy